 If you are on a Modern Apprenticeship, you would normally train for relevant Scottish Vocational Qualifications (SVQs) such as Animal Care at SCQF Levels 5 and 6.

-The Pet Industry Federation offers City and Guild courses in Dog Grooming.
-See www.petcare.org.uk for details.
+The National Pet College (new name for Pet Industry Federation Education) offers many courses including City and Guild courses in Dog Grooming.
+See www.nationalpetcollege.org.uk for details.

-If you have five or more years professional experience, you could take the Higher Diploma in Dog Grooming, which is a City and Guilds Professional Recognition Award, incorporating the City and Guilds Licentiateship (LCGI).
+If you have a relevant Level 3 qualification, you could take the Higher Diploma in Dog Grooming, which is a City and Guilds Professional Recognition Award, incorporating the City and Guilds Licentiateship (LCGI).

 You could progress to become a senior dog groomer, supervisor or salon manager.